 TAG TEAM: A TAG TEAM is a special kind of Basic Pokémon-GX with even more power and an even bigger drawback: when your TAG TEAM is Knocked Out, your opponent takes three Prize cards.
-Each TAG TEAM has a powerful GX attack that gains a bonus if the requirement is met.
+Each TAG TEAM has a powerful GX attack that gains a bonus with enough extra Energy attached.